cryptologicpsy/DelayLine/README.md

 Install the JUCE framework and any necessary dependencies if you haven't already.

-Open the plugin code in JUCE and adjust the circular buffer, delay time, feedback, mix, and other parameters as needed.
+Open the plugin code in JUCE

 Build the plugin and integrate it into your application or Digital Audio Workstation (DAW).